fanweng/Udacity-Sensor-Fusion-Nanodegree/lectures/lec4-3-unscented-kalman-filters.md

 #### Generate sigma points for the UKF augmentation

+Augmentation is needed if the process noise is nonlinear `f(xk, vk)`.

 <img src="media/ukf-augmentation.png" width="700" height="700" />

 The source code: `UKF::AugmentedSigmaPoints()` in the [ukf.cpp](../Kalman_Filters/ukf-exercise/ukf.cpp)